gbdev/pandocs/src/MMM01.md

 As an example, if ROM Bank Low is set to $10, and the ROM Bank Mask is set to $30, then the bank within the game ROM would be `($10) & ~($30) = $00`.
 As game bank $00 is disallowed, the low bit is forced on, mapping bank $11 instead of $10.

-If [multiplex is enabled[(<#Multiplex Enable>)], the MMM01 has the same limitation as MBC1 regarding accessing game ROM banks $20, $40, and $60 - they can only be mapped to 0000-3FFF (in mode 1), and not to 4000-7FFF.
+If [multiplex is enabled](<#Multiplex Enable>), the MMM01 has the same limitation as MBC1 regarding accessing game ROM banks $20, $40, and $60 - they can only be mapped to 0000-3FFF (in mode 1), and not to 4000-7FFF.

 #### Addressing diagrams